What is a Fire Safety Statement?

 Measures need repair?

-In certain circumstances where an Annual Fire Safety Statement cannot be submitted by the due date resulting from additional or remedial works being required and certification to the required Building Code of Australia (BCA) and Australian Standard of Performance cannot be provided, representation should be made to Council, prior to the due date.
+In certain circumstances where an Fire Safety Statement cannot be submitted by the due date resulting from additional or remedial works being required and certification to the required Building Code of Australia (BCA) and Australian Standard of Performance cannot be provided, representation should be made to Council, prior to the due date.
 Initial contact may result in Council staying (holding off) issuing weekly penalty infringement notices.

 In order for Council to consider whether to stay the penalty notices you must contact us on PH: 6581 8111 or email: Fire Safety Officer.

-Council is unlikely to stay penalty infringement notices in the event of a history of late submission of Annual Fire Safety Statements for a premises.
+Council is unlikely to stay penalty infringement notices in the event of a history of late submission of Fire Safety Statements for a premises.

-Failure to lodge an Annual Fire Safety Statement to Council within the time prescribed is an offence under the Environmental Planning & Assessment Regulation 2000.
+Failure to lodge an Fire Safety Statement to Council within the time prescribed is an offence under the Environmental Planning & Assessment Regulation 2000.
 Penalties include, but are not restricted to:-